ErrCee/adventofcode/README.md

 # ADVENTOFCODE 2023

-This repository contains solutions to problems to the 25 adventofcode problems.
+This repository contains solutions to the 25 adventofcode problems of 2023.